 The beach is just as exotic as its name.
 Coco Plum segues into a wetland area that hosts a rich variety of marine life.
 This is one of the few SUP spots in the world where you will find stingrays and manatees swimming below your board in the crystal clear waters.
 The pleasant weather and gentle winds only encourage you to stay out in the water for longer.

 Other Things To Do: Marathon offers an ideal spot for a family vacation.
-You can do boat cruises, kayaking, and snorkelling.
+You can do boat cruises, kayaking, and snorkeling.

 Redondo Beach, California